 Gather your ingredients.

 Tip the toasted seeds into a food processor or spice grinder and blitz to create a powder.
-Add the turmeric, sugar, ginger and garlic paste and whizz again.
-Finally, add the tomato puree, garam masala and blitz again.
+Add the chili flakes, turmeric, sugar, ginger and garlic paste and whizz again.
+Finally, add the tomato puree and garam masala, and blitz again.
 You should now have a thick, pungent paste.

 Place the paste into a glass bowl, add the vinegar, and stir thoroughly.
 Add the cubed chicken and stir to coat all the pieces evenly.
 Cover and leave to marinate for 30 to 45 minutes.

-Heat a skillet large enough to hold all the ingredients over medium heat, add the oil and when hot, add the sliced onions and cook slowly to soften but not brown for 15 minutes.
-Add the chicken plus the marinade and the stock, and stir well.
-Cook over medium heat for 30 – 40 minutes until the chicken is cooked through and the sauce thickened.
-Taste and add salt and pepper to your liking.
+Heat a skillet large enough to hold all the ingredients over medium heat, add the oil, and when hot, add the sliced onions and cook slowly to soften but not brown for 15 minutes.
+Add the chicken plus the marinade and the stock and stir well.
+Cook over medium heat for 30 to 40 minutes, until the chicken is cooked through and the sauce thickened.
+Taste and add the salt and pepper.
 If the vindaloo is too vinegary, add soft dark brown sugar a little at a time to your taste.

-Serve immediately garnished with the cilantro, fluffy basmati rice, mango chutney, and plain yogurt on the side.
+Serve immediately garnished with the cilantro, and with fluffy basmati rice, mango chutney, and plain yogurt on the side.

 Alternatives to Chicken

-- This recipe calls for chicken, but there are alternatives which are just as delicious.
+- This recipe calls for chicken, but there are alternatives that are just as delicious.
 In Goa, pork and fish vindaloo are both popular.
 For vegetarians, boiled eggs or vegetables are used.